 Our strong reliance on technology and increasingly Smart Nation makes this a natural appearance on the list.
 Typically earning $9,503 monthly, these are the folks that identify the kinds of software that an organisation needs and procure it, manage and maintain it.
 As they are the ones who usually have to train employees in the software use, or supervise them, they must know how to simplify technical speak.

 15. Network and communications manager

 Tying up the list at $8,949, a network and communications manager usually has a degree in computer science (or related field), and/or anywhere from 5-10 years of work experience.
 Strong technical management skills in network operation are a must, along with hardware troubleshooting know-how and team management skills.
+With the advent of the technological space, digital marketing skills havs also become a valuable add-on to the repertoire of a competent communications manager.
+Rest assured, however, they are usually not required to run campaigns themselves but possess the minimum competency to extract the best work from a digital marketing agency.
 They are crucial vanguards of any organisation that deals with huge amounts of data.

 With that said, do take the salary figures here with a pinch of salt.
 Numbers should never be your compass in making decisions.
 Consider various factors such as your own proficiency and passion as well, highlighted in our guide to choosing courses.
 If you do well in your chosen field, we are sure you will not only earn well but be a very happy person!

 Do you know Digital Senior has just set up a new Facebook group ?
 Join UniKakis Facebook group to ask questions and engage in discussion!